 Keeping them in touch with nature is key for them to grow up with a backbone sense of calmness and understanding of the bigger connection to the planet and the universe.
 Our planet came first after all, and how incredible it is to understand how perfectly designed it was for human beings to survive and live on.

 As you switch directions of your body, remaining calm and at ease, there’s a certain understanding that even I have felt where you believe in a larger sense of possibility.

 Moving through a tough power flow, and remaining calm and happy with the breath, teaches balance.

 Balancing all aspects of your own lives, retaining the same sense of calmness in the yogic mind, illustrates to your children when to feel overwhelmed… when to reject certain aspects of life.

-Teaching them work is stressful, or marriage reveals anger, or even grocery shopping is a burden (which it can definitely be) are lessons they absorb and reflect out into their own lives.
+Teaching them to work is stressful, or marriage reveals anger or even grocery shopping is a burden (which it can definitely be) are lessons they absorb and reflect out into their own lives.
 They live the way you teach them to, with natural states of rebellion, but they’ll never forget their roots as they mature and start to return back to what’s right.

 Remaining in a Positive Light